 Services that are covered for you What you must pay when you get these services Partial hospitalization services "Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.
 Note: Because there are no community mental health centers in our network, we cover partial hospitalization only as a hospital outpatient service.
 There is no coinsurance for Medicare-covered partial hospitalization services.
 Authorization rules apply.
 Personal Emergency Response System Device The Personal Emergency Response System Device assist in the case of a fall or any emergency.
+Please call Member Service to obtain the PERS Device.
 There is no coinsurance, copayment, or deductible.